tangoswap-cash/default-token-list/.github/ISSUE_TEMPLATE/token-request.md

 Token Name (from contract):
 Token Decimals (from contract):
 Token Symbol (from contract):
-MISTswap V2 Pair Address of Token:
+TANGOswap V2 Pair Address of Token:

-Link to mistswapdex/assets PR:
+Link to tangoswapcash/assets PR:
 Link to the official homepage of token:
 Link to CoinMarketCap or CoinGecko page of token:
 Link to official Twitter account: